ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/AIInferencingOnNPU.md

 ## Artificial Intelligence on Modules (AIOM)

 AIOM allows quick creation of Edge AI systems.
-ADLINK technology launched a new range of modules for artificial intelligence (AI) at the edge, allowing inference much faster than traditional methods with I-PI SMARC IMX8M Plus.
-This AIOM product is created with ADLINK's I-PI SMARC and NXP's eIQ machine learning software which uses Neural processing unit (NPU) for AI inferencing.
+ADLINK technology launched a new range of modules for artificial intelligence (AI) at the edge, allowing inference much faster than traditional methods with I-Pi SMARC IMX8M Plus.
+This AIOM product is created with ADLINK's I-Pi SMARC and NXP's eIQ machine learning software which uses Neural processing unit (NPU) for AI inferencing.

 The Features include: